 This course examines recent research in disorders of childhood and adolescence.
 The student will review diagnostic systems and contributing factors as well as identify effective evidence-based interventions.

-Credit Hour(s): 3

-Prerequisites:

-PSY242, 240, or 340.
+Credit Hour(s): 3 Prerequisites: PSY242, 240, or 340.

-Semester Offered:

-Spring (odd)

 PSY419: School Psychology